-The Creative Industries, which include music, publishing, architecture, film and video, crafts, visual arts, fashion, TV and radio, advertising, literature, computer games and the performing arts, contribute some £126 billion annually to the British economy.
-Many of the leaders and facilitators of this significant achievement regularly acknowledge the importance and influence of their school drama experiences.
+The creative industries contribute £126 billion annually to the British economy.
+Many of the leaders and facilitators of this work context regularly acknowledge the importance and influence of their school drama experiences.
+There is a need for greater sign posting of possible career routes in the arts in general.